 Vesalius, while stating that others regarded the sternum and ensiform cartilage as resembling a sword, prefers to compare the pieces of the sternum to the handle only of that weapon, adding, in support of the view, the curious reason, thus expressed, "Secundum autem os, illi parti congruit, quam manus tota intiis complectitur, in qua sinus costarum carlilaginibus parati, eum preestant usum, quem in gladiis ex manubrij asperitate queerimus, quoties intortis nodosisq' funiculis, aut scabra piscis cute, illnd obduci curamus."

-The sternum articulates by its sides with the cartilages of the true ribs, — by its upper angles with the clavicles, and by the lower end it is connected to the ensiform cartilage.
+The sternum articulates by its sides with the cartilages of the true ribs, — by its upper angles with the clavicles, and by the lower end, it is connected to the ensiform cartilage.

 When sawed across, this bone presents a considerable quantity of loose spongy texture in its interior, with a very thin lamella of compact tissue on its outside; — hence it is very light.

 As far as the middle of fetal life, or a little later, the sternum is altogether cartilage.
 After that time the ossification begins with the formation of osseous granules in the middle of the intervals between the points at which the cartilages of the ribs are connected.
 There are five of these for the sternum exclusive of the ensiform appendage, and they form as many pieces.
-The process of ossification makes its appearance in the first piece between the fifth and sixth months, and soon following in the second and the third, it reaches the fourth at the end of foetal life.
+The process of ossification makes its appearance in the first piece between the fifth and sixth months, and soon following in the second and the third, it reaches the fourth at the end of fetal life.
 The osseous center of the last (fifth) varies considerably in the time of its appearance.
 It may be found soon after birth, and may not be visible for a considerable time (one or two years) after that period.

-In many cases one or more of the divisions of the sternum are formed from more nuclei than one, and there are peculiarities with respect to the number and position of these additional granules which require notice.
+In many cases, one or more of the divisions of the sternum are formed from more nuclei than one, and there are peculiarities with respect to the number and position of these additional granules which require notice.

 The first piece has often two points of ossification, placed usually one above the other; and it has been found to possess three.
 A number, which I believe to be very unusual (six), is contained in the preparation represented in figure d, 1'.
 The second has not often more than a single granule, but the third, fourth, and fifth divisions are frequently formed from two nuclei, which are placed laterally with respect to one another, — not vertically, as occurs in the first piece.

-The presence of two points of ossification having the relative position mentioned, accounts for the vertical division sometimes found to run through one or more of the sternal pieces; and the occurrence of a hole, of various size, occasionally met with in the middle of the sternum, is explained by reference to the same peculiarity in the manner of growth.
+The presence of two points of ossification having the relative position mentioned, accounts for the vertical division sometimes found to run through one or more of the sternal pieces; and the occurrence of a hole, of various size, occasionally met within the middle of the sternum, is explained by reference to the same peculiarity in the manner of growth.
 Thus: — in the ordinary course the ossification extending uninterruptedly inwards from their nuclei the lateral parts meet and join to form a single piece before junction takes place with the piece immediately above or below.
 But supposing the formation of bone to cease when the parts are close together, the division which in all such cases exists for a time will become permanent, and if the growth should cease sooner, a larger interspace (a hole) will be the result (fig. 80, e).
 Fun her, if the interruption to the progress of ossification should occur at the point where the lateral parts of two sternal pieces would meet, the hole is likely to have considerable size, for it may then result from an " arrest of the development" proceeding from four centers, — each contributing a part.

 The five pieces of the sternum constructed in the manner above detailed begin to join at the lower end of the bone.
 The fifth piece is joined to the fourth soon after puberty, the fourth and the third are united between twenty and twenty-five years of age, and the body of the sternum is usually not completed by the junction of the third piece to the second before thirty-five or forty years.
-Lastly, the first division does not in general join with the rest of the sternum at any period; but should its union happen to take place, it is only to be met with in old age.
+Lastly, the first division does not, in general, join with the rest of the sternum at any period; but should its union happen to take place, it is only to be met with in old age.

 The ensiform appendage begins to ossify some years after birth, — the time in different cases varying, according to the observation of Beclard, between two years and fifteen or eighteen.
-The ossification proceeds from a single center situated at the upper part, and from this it gradually extends downwards; but in most instances a portion remains cartilaginous even in very advanced age.
+The ossification proceeds from a single center situated at the upper part, and from this, it gradually extends downwards, but in most instances, a portion remains cartilaginous even in very advanced age.